 - freshly ground black pepper to taste

-- Arbequina extra virgin olive oil
+- Arbequina extra virgin olive oil for drizzling

 - Step 1: Bring 6 quarts of water to a boil.
 When the water is boiling, add the salt and the pasta.
 Cook pasta until tender but still al dente.
 Drain well.